zr-tex8r/ifptex/README.md

 Revision History
 ----------------

+  * Version 2.1  〈2021/07/01〉
+      - Adjust for the future version of pTeX.
+      - Drop an undocumented feature.
   * Version 2.0  〈2019/11/01〉
       - Adjust to work better with the new iftex package maintanined by the LaTeX3 Project.